aws-samples/aws-deployment-pipeline-reference-architecture/docs/application-pipeline/index.md

     ```

 ???+ recommended "Dynamic Application Security Testing (DAST)"
     Perform testing of web applications and APIs by running automated scans against it to identify vulnerabilities through techniques such as cross-site scripting (XSS) and SQL injection(SQLi).
 Examples of tools that can be used for dynamic application security testing include but are not limited to [OWASP ZAP](https://owasp.org/www-project-zap) and [StackHawk](https://www.stackhawk.com/).
+See [AWS Guidance on Penetration Testing](https://aws.amazon.com/security/penetration-testing/) for info on penetration testing in an AWS environment.

 ## Prod